-Beach Rangers are a group of young people aged 14-18 who want to discover and explore our coastal wildlife and seascape.
+Beach Rangers are a group of young people aged 14-18 who meet monthly to discover and explore our coastal wildlife and seascape.

-This event is part of the SeaScapes ‘Intertidal Interactive’ Project.
+This event is funded by the National Lottery Heritage Fund, and is part of the SeaScapes ‘Intertidal Interactive’ Project.